tnelsonmiller/boston-map-react-app/README.md

 ## Setup

-Create a react app and copy the public and src folders to the app directory.
+Clone this repo from https://github.com/tnelsonmiller/boston-map-react-app Run npm install
-Run npm install and npm start to run the application.
+Run npm start

+To enable a cached version of this project, register the serviceworker by editing the serviceworker.js file.

 ## Credits